 Please submit a cover letter, resume, and three professional references including their email, phone and relationship to you.
 Send electronic materials to Beth Thomson-Gorman, Office Manager at firstname.lastname@example.org and please reference “Major Gifts Officer” in the email subject line.
 You can submit hard copies to ACLU of Arizona, Re: Major Gifts Officer, P.O.
 Box 17148, Phoenix, AZ 85011.
 Please also indicate in your cover letter where you heard of this career opportunity.
 No phone calls or walk-ins, please.
 The ACLU undertakes affirmative action strategies in its recruitment and employment efforts to assure that persons with disabilities have full opportunities for employment in all positions.
 We encourage applicants with disabilities who may need accommodations in the application process to contact email@example.com.
 Correspondence sent to this email address that is not related to requests for accommodations will not be reviewed.
 Applicants should follow the instructions above regarding how to apply.

-Applications will be reviewed beginning July 22, 2019, and accepted until the position is filled, at which time announcement will be removed from our website.
+Applications will be accepted and reviewed on an ongoing basis until the position is filled, at which time announcement will be removed from our website.

 ABOUT THE ACLU

 With ACLU affiliate offices in all 50 states, Washington, D.C., and Puerto Rico, the ACLU fights tirelessly in the courts, legislatures, and through community engagement to ensure that all individuals’ rights are protected.
 We are a passionate, highly motivated group of lawyers, public policy experts, lobbyists, community organizers, and fundraisers, and we’re looking for exceptional talent to join our team.